activus-d/crowdfunding-product-page-main/README.md

 - Web-first workflow

 ### What I learned
-- Learned how to modify the fill color    svg images.
+- Learned how to modify the fill-color of svg images.
 - Learned how to make mobile suitable nav bar.
 - Learned how to make progress bar with CSS and JavaScript.
-- learned how querySelectorAll work.
+- learned how querySelectorAll works.

 ### Continued development